Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Machine Learning for Predictive Provisioning

 \subsection{SL for Network Traffic Prediction}

-~ As previously mentioned, SL is based on analyzing labeled data (patterns) to find a model that predicts the labels of unseen data.
+~ Supervised learning is based on analyzing labeled data (patterns) to find a model that predicts the labels of unseen data.
 In general, a labeled dataset $D$ can be described by $D=(X, Y)$, where $X$ is the set of input patterns and $Y$ is the set of their output labels (ground truths).
 In a network traffic prediction problem, where the past values of traffic are used to predict one or more future values, an input pattern is usually represented through a features' vector

 to predict the output vector

 where $x_t$ denotes the traffic value at time slot $t$, $w$ denotes the number of previous time slots considered in the input patterns, and $s$ is the number of future time slots for which the model predicts the traffic values (i.e., model outputs).
 A time slot, $t$, is a time interval of a fixed duration defining the time scale of predictions.